Hutu Power: Shift in Belgian colonial rule

 Toward the end of Belgian rule, the government began to favor the Hutu, who were organizing for more influence.
 More significantly, the Belgian administration feared the rise of communism and a pan-African socialist regime led by Congo-Léopoldville's Patrice Lumumba.
 Then-Belgian High Resident Guy Logiest set up the first democratic elections in Rwanda to avoid more radical politics.
 As the majority population, the Hutu elected their candidates to most positions in the new government.

 Formation

 The first elected president Grégoire Kayibanda, an ethnic Hutu, used ethnic tensions to preserve his own power.
 Hutu radicals, working with his group (and later against it), adopted the Hamitic hypothesis, portraying the Tutsi as outsiders, invaders, and oppressors of Rwanda.
 Some Hutu radicals called for the Tutsi to be "sent back to Abyssinia", a reference to their supposed homeland.
 This early concept of Hutu Power idealized a "pre-invasion" Rwanda: an ethnically pure territory dominated by the Hutu.

 Under Habyarimana

+"Hutu Power!
+MRND power!
+CDR power!
+MRD power!
+All Hutu are one power!”